The use of laser therapy in the treatment of hair loss is a subject that is being more and more widely studied.

 It uses a laser cap or comb.
-These hair growth caps and combs are low-level laser therapy devices that emit red laser light to gently stimulates hair follicle cells.
+These hair growth caps and combs are low-level laser therapy devices that emit red laser light to gently stimulate hair follicle cells.

 They are suitable for people who have thinning hair in the initial to moderate stage.

 The devices are portable, and can be used at home.

 Using such a device for 15 minutes a day will strengthen the hair follicles, as well as generate new and thicker hair growth.

 Ratchathorn said her research shows that results appear after about five sessions, and that clearer results are visible after three months.